aerospike/aerospike-client-python/doc/transaction.rst

         The value is an unsigned 64-bit integer.

+        This attribute is read-only.

         :type: int
     .. py:attribute:: in_doubt

+        This attribute is read-only.

         :type: bool
     .. py:attribute:: state

         One of the :ref:`mrt_state` constants.

+        This attribute is read-only.

         :type: int
     .. py:attribute:: timeout

+        This attribute can be read and written to.

         :type: int